LLM-Assisted Web Measurements: Introduction

 \subsection{Contributions}

-In this paper, we make the following contributions: \begin{enumerate} \item We present a curated benchmark for key website classification tasks previously considered in web measurement papers published at major academic conferences.
-Starting from existing work, we go through the process of creating high-quality, labeled website datasets that are amenable for a systematic evaluation of automated classifiers.
+In this paper, we make the following contributions: \begin{enumerate} \item Based on a systematic literature review, we identify key website classification tasks used in past web measurement studies and critically assess prior approaches to address them.
+We highlight significant limitations in existing methodologies and datasets, and we introduce a curated benchmark of high-quality labeled website datasets that enable a systematic evaluation of automated classification techniques.

-\item Using our curated datasets, we investigate the effectiveness of three LLMs on different website classification tasks.
-Our analysis includes both a cloud-based LLM and two self-hosted LLMs of different size, thus covering different representative scenarios appealing to diverse use cases.
+\item Using our curated datasets, we conduct a comprehensive evaluation of different open-source LLMs across multiple website classification tasks under two configurations (with and without website access).
+Our results show that LLMs can achieve strong performance across diverse scenarios, while revealing a delicate trade-off between classification accuracy and computational efficiency.

-\item We demonstrate that LLMs can effectively support targeted web measurements by comparing the results of our LLM-assisted experiments against independent ground truths derived using methodologies from previous studies. \end{enumerate}
+\item Building on this trade-off, we propose and validate a practical two-step methodology for performing targeted web measurements at scale starting from the Tranco list.
+Our results show that it enables reliable research inferences consistent with those from prior work using independent methodologies. \end{enumerate}

-In the end, our work shows that LLMs are a versatile tool to support web measurements and can enable empirical studies that are accurate, require limited manual work, and are compliant with widely accepted practices, such as the use of the Tranco list. \writtenbyLC{To support reproducible science, we release our datasets and prompts ~\cite{Artifacts}.}
+Overall, our work shows that LLMs provide a practical and scalable approach to support targeted web measurements, enabling accurate empirical studies with limited manual effort while adhering to widely adopted practices such as the use of the Tranco list.
+To support reproducible science, we release our datasets, prompts, and code~\cite{Artifacts}.